Thomas Randolph (ambassador): Marriages

-Towards the close of 1571, he married Anne Walsingham, sister of Francis Walsingham, and daughter of Thomas Walsingham of Chislehurst.
+Towards the close of 1571, he married Anne Walsingham, a daughter of Thomas Walsingham of Chislehurst, and a cousin once removed of Francis Walsingham.
 Before the marriage he received, on 1 October 1571, an assignment from Thomas Walsingham and William Crowner of letters patent of the custody of the manor and hundred of Middleton and Merden, at the rent of 100 pounds per annum, to be paid to his intended wife.
 In 1572 he obtained the position of Chamberlain of the Exchequer for life.

-By Anne Walsingham, Randolph had a son, Thomas, who succeeded him.
-He had also another son, Ambrose, and a daughter, Frances, who married Thomas Fitzgerald.
-He also had a daughter Dorothy.
-He is said to have married, probably as second wife, Ursula Copinger.
-His old friend the bachelor George Buchanan teased him about his second marriage in 1572;If you had been in your right wit, you being once escaped the tempestous storms and naufrage (shipwreck) of marriage, had never entered again the same dangers, for I cannot take you for a Stoic philosopher, having one head inexpugnable (not to be captured) with the frenetic tortures of jealousy, or a careless heart sceptic that takes cuckoldry as thing indifferent.
+His old friend the bachelor George Buchanan teased him about his marriage in 1572;If you had been in your right wit, you being once escaped the tempestous storms and naufrage (shipwreck) of marriage, had never entered again the same dangers, for I cannot take you for a Stoic philosopher, having one head inexpugnable (not to be captured) with the frenetic tortures of jealousy, or a careless heart sceptic that takes cuckoldry as thing indifferent.

+The children of Anne Walsingham and Thomas Randolph included: